-The BNR project on singularities and surgery
+The BNR project on singularities and surgery II.

-- Since 2011 have joined András Némethi (Budapest) and Maciej Borodzik (Warsaw) in a project on the topological properties of the singularities of complex hypersurfaces. - The aim of the project is to study the topological properties of the singularity spectrum, defined using refinements of the eigenvalues of the monodromy of the Milnor fibre. - The project combines singularity techniques with algebraic surgery theory to study the behaviour of the spectrum under deformations. - Morse theory decomposes cobordisms of manifolds into elementary operations called surgeries. - Algebraic surgery does the same for cobordisms of chain complexes with Poincaré duality - generalized quadratic forms. - The applications to singularities need a relative Morse theory, for cobordisms of manifolds with boundary and the algebraic analogues.
+- The project combines singularity techniques with algebraic surgery theory to study the behaviour of the spectrum under deformations. - Morse theory decomposes cobordisms of manifolds into elementary operations called surgeries. - Algebraic surgery does the same for cobordisms of chain complexes with Poincaré duality - generalized quadratic forms. - The applications to singularities need a Morse theory for the relative cobordisms of manifolds with boundary and their algebraic analogues.